Visit Industry Information, Assistance and Forms for the following types of license applications:

 No, a separate application is not required to be completed if applying for a RBI or any variation of the retailer license.
 The specific type of license being applied for should be indicated on the application for license.

-All applicants must attend an eight (8) hour Core Licensing Education Class (LEC) on the rules, law and consumer protection regulations and successfully pass an examination prior to issuance of license.
+All applicants must complete an eight (8) hour Core Licensing Education Class (LEC) on the rules, law and consumer protection regulations and successfully pass an examination prior to issuance of license.
 Additionally, retailers must attend an additional four (4) hour Retailer Licensing Education Course and successfully pass an examination prior to issuance of license.
-Installers must attend an additional four (4) hour Installer Licensing Education Course and successfully pass an examination prior to issuance of license.
-A salesperson may apply for a license without having completed the course of instruction provided that the person successfully completes the Core LEC within 90 days after the date of the applicant’s licensure.
-The LEC is completely online.
-The link to register for any LEC class can be found on our ‘online transactions’ page on our website.
-The fee for the LEC is $150.00 per person for the Core LEC, $50.00 per person for the Retailer LEC, and $50.00 per person for the Installer LEC.
-Click on the link for the enrollment form: Education class enrollment form (PDF).
+Installers must attend an additional four (4) hour Installer Licensing Education Course.
+A salesperson may apply for a license without having completed the course of instruction, provided that the person successfully completes the Core LEC within 90 days after the applicant’s provisional license issuance date and passes the Core licensing exam.

 Yes, an examination with a 70% passing score is a requirement for licensure.